-- In addition to the P (Program Auto) mode, you can also use the following modes with Prerecord CS: A (Aperture AE), S (Shutter Speed AE), and M (Manual Exposure). - The greater the number of shots, the longer it takes to save them after shooting is complete. - When using a continuous shutter mode, keep the camera still until shooting is finished. - Zoom is disabled during continuous shutter operations. - · The snapshot image quality automatically changes to "Normal". - Exposure and focus for the first image are applied for successive images as well. - The flash setting automatically becomes (Flash Off). - The following image sizes cannot be selected: 3:2, 16:9.
-Entering the High Speed CS mode while any one of these image sizes is selected will cause the image size setting to change to "16M" automatically. - The following functions cannot be used.
-Motion Shutter, Triple Self-timer, Multi SR Zoom - During CS recording some setting items are dimmed on the display and cannot be selected.

-- · The Self-timer cannot be used in the Prerecord CS mode. - If you assign "CS" to the Key Customize (page 109) "L/R Key" setting, you can change the CS mode by pressing the [◄] or [▶] key.
+- You can use any one of the following recording modes to shoot with High Speed CS: A (Aperture AE) mode, S (Shutter Speed AE) mode, M (Manual Exposure) mode. - The greater the number of shots, the longer it takes to save them after shooting is complete. - When using a continuous shutter mode, keep the camera still until shooting is finished. - · Zoom is disabled during continuous shutter operations. - The snapshot image quality automatically changes to "Normal". - · Exposure and focus for the first image are applied for successive images as well. - The flash setting automatically becomes () (Flash Off). - The following image sizes cannot be selected: 3:2, 16:9.
+Entering the High Speed CS mode while any one of these image sizes is selected will cause the image size setting to change to "12M" automatically. - The following functions cannot be used.
+Motion Shutter, Triple Self-timer, Multi SR Zoom - During CS recording some setting items are dimmed on the display and cannot be selected. - The Self-timer cannot be used in the Prerecord CS mode. - If you assign "CS" to the Key Customize (page 103) "L/R Key" setting, you can change the CS mode by pressing the [◀] or [▶] key.